Craft the Perfect Event Proposal Template Now

 Be the expert

 Take a look at one of your past proposals and read it from a client’s perspective.
 What is the voice?
 Does it instill trust?
-Would you want to collaborate with that person?
+Would you want to collaborate with this person?
 If you put thought into how you want to position yourself, you’ll be able to take greater control over how you are perceived by the client.

 “Position yourself as the expert and make recommendations for success…That’s your value add as an event planning professional.
 It’s not just taking orders but work as a partner in driving successful events.” -Elizabeth Bennett, Evergreen Partners in Warren, NJ